SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 A subset of nodes on Cori, the flagship supercomputer at NERSC, are reserved for exclusive use by JGI users.
-The Burst Buffer, Shifter, and all other features available on Haswell Cori nodes are available by using the JGI-specific "quality of service" (QOS).
+The Burst Buffer, Shifter, and all other features available on Cori Haswell nodes are available by using the JGI-specific "quality of service" (QOS).

 ## Access

-All JGI affiliated individuals have access to the JGI reserved fraction of Cori compute capacity.
+All JGI staff and collaborators have access to the JGI reserved fraction of Cori compute capacity.
 This service first became available in January 2018.

-JGI staff and affiliates are provided special access to Cori via a number of "quality of service" or QOS arguments which are passed to slurm job submissions.
+JGI staff and affiliates are provided special access to Cori via a number of "quality of service" or QOS arguments which are passed to Slurm job submissions.

 * All JGI users must specify the Slurm account under which the job will run (with `-A <youraccount>`).
 Unlike other NERSC users, JGI